 One example of this is the Thomas International PPA assessment, which is a personality test commonly used by employers who are looking for individuals with specific personality types or strengths in defined areas.

-We have also included plenty of helpful tips and sample questions to help you prepare ahead of taking the Thomas PPA assessment.Take A Test
+We have also included plenty of helpful tips and free Thomas International PPA sample test questions to help you prepare ahead of taking the Thomas PPA assessment.Take A Test

 What Is the Thomas International PPA Test?

 The Thomas International Personality Profile Analysis (or PPA) Test is a computerised assessment, available worldwide with 56 different translations.